rackerlabs/recap/README.md

 #### About the locations of the scripts

-The default location of the install is `"/"` it can be overridden with `DESTDIR`, the scripts, man pages and docs are installed under "`"/usr/local"` by default, this can be overridden with `PREFIX`.
+The default location of the install is `"/"` it can be overridden with `DESTDIR`.
+The scripts, man pages and docs are installed under "`"/usr/local"` by default, this can be overridden with `PREFIX`.
+Main scripts are installed on in "`./sbin`" by default, this can be overriden with `BINDIR`.
+The core scripts and the plugins are installed on top of `PREFIX` in "`./recap/plugin-available`" by default, this can be overridden wit `LIBDIR`

 The following example is a common location for most of the distributions, this will install `recap` under `/usr`:

   ```
 $ sudo make PREFIX="/usr" install
 ```

 This other example will install `recap` under your homedirectory but using the default locations for the script, i.e. under `"~./usr/local"`: